cestlaz/cestlaz.github.io-jekyll/_drafts/tapia-2-family.md

 I hope we didn't bore the teachers with our high school stories, but I really had a blast.
 We talked about old times, we talked of current issues, good food and good friends.
-We spanned 27 years of school but that didn't matter.
-But a bunch of bright interesting like minded people together and good things happen.
+We spanned 27 years of Stuy but that didn't matter.
+Get a bunch of bright interesting like minded people together and good things happen.

 I feel amazingly blessed that I can travel across the country and